Jens Stenger

 Since Specialization

-This network shows the specialization of papers citing the papers produced by Jens Stenger.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Jens Stenger.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Jens Stenger.
 The network helps show where Jens Stenger may publish in the future.

 Countries citing papers authored by Jens Stenger